Skip to content

 Auth tokens

 Some local servers (or the LAN proxies in front of them) want a bearer token.
 Toggle Requires auth in the editor and paste the token.
-It's stored in macOS Keychain under account local_endpoint_<UUID> and sent as Authorization: Bearer <token> on every request.
+It's stored in macOS Keychain or Windows Credential Manager and sent as Authorization: Bearer <token> on every request.

 Streaming and cancel